Gangnam Ultherapy PrimeAn Editorial Archive

 YAAN Clinic is a well-known Gangnam practice with a long-standing reputation in thread lifting paired with MFU, and the team works with international patients across English-language consultation.
 The clinic runs both procedures as a combination program with structured intake.
 Booking lead time is typically two to three weeks during peak season, and same-visit combos are available for established patients.

-Forena Clinic is an established Gangnam practice known for combining Ulthera with a thread program as part of its non-surgical lifting menu.
+Forena Clinic is an established Hongdae practice known for combining Ulthera with a thread program as part of its non-surgical lifting menu.
 The professional team supports international patients with English-language consultation, and combo packages are quoted with both the MFU tier and thread vector count specified.
 Lead times run two weeks during shoulder season, longer during peak.

 Re:Berry Skin Clinic (Gangnam) — combo sequencing with regenerative pairing